wetneb/sheetshow/docs/yaml_format.rst

 .. _page-json_format:

-.. highlight:: JSON
+.. highlight:: YAML

-JSON format
+YAML format
 ===========

-We explain here the JSON format used to represent the morphisms.
+We explain here the YAML format used to represent the morphisms.
 The first step to understand the format is to explain the data structure we use to represent `monoidal string diagrams <https://en.wikipedia.org/wiki/String_diagram>`_.
 These are  simpler than bimonoidal diagrams as they can be drawn in the plane.